o1-labs/Archive-Node-API/README.md

 docker compose up
 ```

 This command pulls the necessary Docker images and launches them, setting up a local environment ideal for server development.

-That's it!
-Your local development environment is now ready for use.
+This setup offers a way to connec to a live running Mina network, specified by it's seed peers and Mina daemon build.
+Use this setup to test the server's functionality and performance against a live running network.